georgianamarcu/react-first-webpage/README.md

 # Getting Started with Create React App

 This was my first webpage with React in the process of learning it.
-The project is created following [Dev Ed's React Crash Course](https://www.youtube.com/watch?v=xc4uOzlndAk), but I switched the API in the tutorial from [Spoonacular](https://spoonacular.com/food-api) to [Edamama]
-(https://www.edamam.com), changing the code to fit the data structure of the latter.
+The project is created following [Dev Ed's React Crash Course](https://www.youtube.com/watch?v=xc4uOzlndAk), but I switched the API in the tutorial from [Spoonacular](https://spoonacular.com/food-api) to [Edamam](https://www.edamam.com), changing the code to fit the data structure of the latter.

 ## How it turned out